Lucastmarques/quizzler/README.md

 # quizzler
-An Flutter app that simulates a quizz.
+A Flutter app that simulates a quizz.